JeremyPerson.com

 We’re glad to have you with our Company.
 Our number one goal is to provide outstanding customer service.
 Set both your personal and professional goals high.
 We have great confidence in your ability to achieve them.

-Nordstrom Rules: Rule #1: Use best judgment in all situations.
+Nordstrom Rules: Rule #1: Use your best judgment in all situations.
 There will be no additional rules.

 Please feel free to ask your department manager, store manager, or division general manager any question at any time.